Head-to-Head: Apollo Client vs Relay Analysis

 This package is actively maintained.Types definitions are bundled with the npm packageNumber of direct dependencies: 14Monthly npm downloads

 @apollo/client is a comprehensive state management library for JavaScript applications, particularly those using GraphQL.
-It provides a powerful and flexible API for managing application state and caching GraphQL data.
-With features like automatic caching, optimistic UI updates, and server-side rendering support, @apollo/client simplifies the integration of GraphQL into your frontend applications.
+It provides a powerful and flexible way to manage application state and interact with GraphQL APIs.
+With features like caching, local state management, and error handling, @apollo/client simplifies the process of fetching and managing data from a GraphQL server.

 Alternatives: